Rydal Penrhos: Evacuation of Penrhos College

 During the Second World War, the Penrhos College site was taken over by the government for Ministry of Food use.
 The Duke of Devonshire, anticipating that schoolgirls would make better tenants than soldiers, offered Chatsworth House for the use of the school.
 The contents of the house were packed away in eleven days and 300 girls and their teachers moved in for a six-year stay.
 The whole of the house was used, including the state rooms, which were turned into dormitories.
 Condensation from the breath of the sleeping girls caused fungus to grow behind some of the pictures.
 The house was not very comfortable for so many people, with a shortage of hot water, but there were compensations, such as skating on the Canal Pond.
 The girls grew vegetables in the garden as a contribution to the war effort.

 Amalgamation

 Rydal Preparatory School merged with Penrhos Junior School in 1995 to become Rydal Penrhos Preparatory School, which, in 2003, underwent a further merger with Lyndon School, which retained its name until 2010.
 The former Penrhos Junior and Lyndon campuses were disposed of and staff and students were relocated to the larger existing Rydal Preparatory School campus.

 In 1999, Rydal School and Penrhos College agreed to merge as Rydal Penrhos School.
 Initially they were run as three separate divisions: "preparatory", "girls" and "co-educational", reflecting the three formerly separate incarnations.
-The Penrhos College campus was eventually closed down and sold for re-development, and its pupils moved to the main Rydal campus, the divisions being amalgamated into a single entity.
+The Penrhos College campus was eventually closed down and sold for redevelopment, and its pupils moved to the main Rydal campus, the divisions being amalgamated into a single entity.
 The merger and integration was not without controversy, not least over the sale of the former Penrhos site and the restructuring of the staff.